-Welcome back everyone to article Mondays here at Signature Sound!
+Welcome back!
 I am your host, Jambot, and today I thought I would give you all a glimpse at how I like to start some of my tracks.
-Sometimes, instead of writing a song I like to load up several sounds, set a time limit and just follow the music wherever it takes me… hence today’s ridiculous title.
-We will be looking at the setup process, where to start and how to break the loop out into a full song.
+Sometimes, instead of writing a song, I like to load up several sounds, set a time limit, and follow the music wherever it takes me… hence today’s ridiculous title.
+We will be looking at the setup process, where to start, and how to break the loop out into a full song.

 Where to Start

 This is where you make your first decision: what element do you want to start with?
 Personally, I like to start with a 2 or 4 bar melody, but sometimes I’ll even start with a chord progression or a great drum loop… its completely up to you!
 The key here is once you commit to something, you don’t want to spend a lot of time tweaking it; the idea is to put a part down quickly and move on.